question & answer

 Mending Boundaries Ruptures 2-day experiential training with Somatic Experiencing Practitioner Jeanna Gomez

 Ongoing consultation with Somatic Experiencing Practitioner Juliane Taylor Shore

 2017: 4-day training with Nonviolent Communication Certified Trainer Dian Killian

 Relational Life Therapy

 Level 2 live with creator Terry Real

 I decided to become a therapist because I wanted to do work in service to others that also satisfied needs for learning and curiosity.
-Well, that's what I wrote on my graduate school application, anyway.
-While that still rings true today, I now understand that I had other motivations.
-Like every other person in a psychology class, I wanted to make sense of myself and I wanted to know if things could change for me.
+Well, that's what I wrote on my graduate school application.
+While that still rings true today, I now also understand that I had other motivations.
+Like every other person in a psychology class, I wanted to make sense of my life.
+I wanted to know if things could change for me.